Brain Health and Diet: Fuelling Your Mind For Peak Performance

 • A well-balanced diet is vital for optimal brain function and overall brain health.

-• fatty acids and antioxidants have a significant impact on brain health, and certain foods rich in these nutrients can improve cognitive function.
+• Omega-3 fatty acids and antioxidants have a significant impact on brain health, and certain foods rich in these nutrients can improve cognitive function.

 • A balanced diet lowers the risk of cognitive decline as we get older and supplies essential nutrients for optimal brain performance.